 The financial statements are prepared in accordance with the statutory provisions of Part 9, Book 2 of the Dutch Civil Code and the firm pronouncements in the Guidelines for Annual Reporting in the Netherlands as issued by the Dutch Accounting Standards Board.
-The financial statements are presented in EUR.
+The financial statements are presented in EUR, which is also the Company's functional currency, and have been prepared on a going concern basis.

 In general, assets and liabilities are stated at the amounts at which they were acquired or incurred, or fair value.
 If not specifically stated otherwise, they are recognised at the amounts at which they were acquired or incurred.
-The balance sheet, income statement and cash flow statement include references to the notes.
+The balance sheet and the income statement include references to the notes.